finix-payments/accept-a-payment/README.md

 4. Form creates a payment token
 5. Token is sent to our API to process the payment
 6. Customer sees success/failure message

-## Development

-This is a work in progress.
-The following features are planned:

-- [ ] Add state management for the shopping cart
-- [ ] Implement actual Finix API integration
-- [ ] Add error handling and validation
-- [ ] Add loading states and animations
-- [ ] Add unit tests
-- [ ] Add documentation for API endpoints

 ## Contributing